src-d/blog/content/post/deduplicating_pga_with_apollo.md

 ---
 author: romain
 date: 2018-09-15
-title: "Deduplicating PGA with Apollo"
+title: "Deduplicating files in Public Git Archive"
 image: /post/deduplicating_pga_with_apollo/smile2.png
 description: "We describe how we ran Apollo on PGA, in order to find communities of duplicate files."
 categories: ["science", "technical"]